karalkal/Qui-ck-Qui-z-/README.md

                     selectAnswer={selectAnswer} />) // will get back question and answer IDs
 ```

-The function  selectAnswer will receive the questionID, answerID from the component, will modify the state of questions by changing the question with the selected id in 2 ways:
+The function  selectAnswer will receive the questionID, answerID from the component and will modify the state of questions by changing the question with the selected id in 2 ways:
 1. isAnswered becomes true,
 2. the clicked answer's isSelected property is toggled and is overwritten with its new value in the question's answersArr.
 This function will obviously be triggered from the relevant Question component with the unique questionID and answerID.